G12-cs207-FinalProject/cs207-FinalProject/documentation/chemkin_Documentation.md

 #### Future Features

-The main future feature is to install differential equation solvers to calculate species concentrations as a function of time.
+The main future feature is to install a differential equation solvers to calculate species concentrations as a function of time.
 We envision at least 3 additional library functions that follows:

 1. Given an end-time ($t_{end}$) and reaction data, function outputs the concentrations of each species at $t_{end}$.